collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 How often is Three Visits drawn in a Commander game?

-Across 836 tracked games where Three Visits was in the deck, it was drawn 24% of the time.
-That is in line with what you would expect from a singleton in a 100-card deck.
-Of 243 instances that reached a player's hand, 68% were cast before the game concluded.
+Across 4021 tracked games where Three Visits was in the deck, it was drawn 24% of the time.
+That is a normal rate for a singleton in a 100-card deck.
+Of 1176 instances that reached a hand, 68% were cast before the game ended.
+The remainder mostly reflects games that ended before the card could be used, not players choosing to hold it.

-What turn does Three Visits typically get cast?
+What turn does Three Visits usually get cast?

 Is Three Visits banned anywhere?

-Three Visits is legal in Commander, Duel Commander, Legacy, Vintage, Pauper, Pauper Commander, Oathbreaker, and PreDH.
-It is not legal in Modern, Pioneer, Standard, Historic, Alchemy, Brawl, or Timeless.
-Its absence from newer formats is a function of the sets it was originally printed in rather than any ban action.
+Three Visits is legal in Commander, Duel Commander, Oathbreaker, Pauper Commander, Legacy, and Vintage.
+It is not legal in Modern, Pioneer, Standard, Historic, Alchemy, Brawl, or Pauper (the non-Commander variant).
+For the formats most Commander players care about, it is fully unrestricted.

 Which commanders most often run Three Visits?